sarahob/sarahob.github.io/README.md

-# sarahob.github.io
+# sarahcodes.dev
 Personal site - work in progress.

-Static site built using vanilla JavaScript and Sass.
+Currently static site built using vanilla JavaScript and Sass.

+Built & deployed with Netlify.